This page covers:

 What is the ECT clinic like?

-The ECT treatment centre should consist of a suite of three rooms:
+The ECT clinic should have three rooms:

 - a waiting area, which should be comfortable and provide a relaxing environment